Recipes are courtesy of Matcha Source.

 1. Start out by chilling the mixing bowl and the beaters.

 2. Melt white chocolate and 1/4 cup of cream in a double boiler or heat-proof bowl situated in a pan of simmering water (bowl should not touch water), stirring continually.
-Remove from heat and
+Remove from heat and cool completely.

 3. Put the rest of the cream into the chilled mixing bowl.
 Sift matcha into the cream and whisk until thoroughly blended.
 Beat until beater marks just begin to show.